SalahO/java-exercises/README.md

   - All objects across the app are still immutable (except the builders).

   ## Seventh exercise

+  - Replace your huge Main with unit tests

+  Hint : you will need JUnit

+  ## Eight exercise

   - Connect your app to the database of your choice